 If I were going to buy a new Harley, this would be my bike.
 I’ll take the Road King Classic with factory custom paint and all the options

 This little two stroke is too small for me, but I can only imagine the look on a kid’s face if they got it for Christmas

 I’m not sure if these are originals or replicas, but they sure look FAST!!!

 While I think this is one of the coolest looking bikes in the shop, I don’t know that I’d really want to try riding it

-I’d only ever seen a Vincent Black Shadow in videos so it was great to see one in person The Black Shadow was the first motorcycle to be stable and very controllable at high speeds of over 100 miles per hour.
+I’d only ever seen a Vincent Black Shadow in videos so it was great to see one in person :cool: The Black Shadow was the first motorcycle to be stable and very controllable at high speeds of over 100 miles per hour.
 Motorcyclists attempting such speeds on earlier motorcycles would run into a problem known as “Speedman’s Wobble” which does not sound very enjoyable

 Once again I’m going to say that I really don’t know much about these two Triumph bikes, but they sure look nice